Lochranza Visitor Guide

 Megalithic Monuments: Lochranza has several ancient stone circles and standing stones, including one at Lochranza golf course.

 Hiking and Walking Trails: Lochranza serves as the starting point for many hill and coastal walks, offering a range of difficulty levels.
-The most popular is the walk to Hutton’s Unconformity, a geological feature discovered by Scottish geologist James Hutton.
+The walk to Hutton’s Unconformity, a geological feature that Scottish geologist James Hutton discovered, is the most well-liked.

 Castle Exploration: Visit the enchanting Lochranza Castle, a 13th-century ruin located on a narrow grassy peninsula overlooking the Kilbrannan Sound.
 Marvel at the scenic beauty of Lochranza and capture some stunning photos while you’re there.
 It’s a perfect spot for history buffs and nature lovers alike.